 Will eSIM replace physical SIM?

-This is not likely to happen in the near future, given that most smartphones across the lower segments rely on the technology 0f physical SIM. and the fact that there are advantages of physical SIM cards for which there isn’t a workaround for yet.
+This is not likely to happen in the near future, given that most smartphones across the lower segments rely on the technology of physical SIM and the fact that there are advantages of physical SIM cards for which there isn’t a workaround yet.

 Article written by: Caroline